Saint Christopher: Eastern Orthodox liturgy

-The Eastern Orthodox Church venerates Christopher of Lycea (or Lycia) with a Feast Day on 9 May.
+The Eastern Orthodox Church remembers Christopher as the "Great Martyr Christopher" on a feast day on 9 May.
 The liturgical reading and hymns refer to his imprisonment by Decius who tempts Christopher with prostitutes before ordering his beheading.
 The Kontakion in the Fourth Tone (hymn) reads:

 Thou who wast terrifying both in strength and in countenance, for thy Creator's sake thou didst surrender thyself willingly to them that sought thee; for thou didst persuade both them and the women that sought to arouse in thee the fire of lust, and they followed thee in the path of martyrdom.
 And in torments thou didst prove to be courageous.
 Wherefore, we have gained thee as our great protector, O great Christopher.

 Roman Catholic liturgy

 The Roman Martyrology remembers him on 25 July.
 The Tridentine calendar commemorates him on the same day only in private Masses.
-By 1954 his commemoration had been extended to all Masses, but it was dropped in 1970 as part of the general reorganization of the calendar of the Roman rite as mandated by the motu proprio, Mysterii Paschalis.
-His commemoration is of Roman tradition, in view of the relatively late date (about 1550) and limited manner in which it was accepted into the Roman calendar, but his feast continues to be observed locally.
+His commemoration was of relatively late date (around 1550).
+By 1954 his commemoration was extended to all Masses, but it was dropped in 1970 from the general calendar and restricted to particular calendars of the Roman rite.

-Churches and monasteries dedicated to the Saint

-A stone inscription of 2 × 1 m was found in the ruins of a church in the ruins of the ancient city Chalcedon near present-day Istanbul.
-The inscription bears witness to the laying of the foundation stone, the construction and the consecration of a church in the name of "Saint Christopher's Martyrdom".
-The inscription states that this Church of St Christopher dates back to the time of the Fourth Ecumenical Council, the Council of Chalcedon.
-The inscription also mentions the names of the state ministers of the Byzantine Empire and those church ministers who were involved in the laying of the foundation stone, the construction or the consecration of the church.
-The inscription attests to the veneration of Saint Christopher in Chalcedon in the 5th century.

-A nunnery in Galatia was consecrated to Saint Christopher around the year 600.

 Relics

-The Museum of Sacred Art at Saint Justine's Church (Sveta Justina) in Rab, Croatia claims a gold-plated reliquary holds the skull of St. Christopher.
+The Museum of Sacred Art at Saint Justine's Church (Sveta Justina) in Rab, Croatia, claims a gold-plated reliquary holds the skull of St. Christopher.
 According to church tradition, a bishop showed the relics from the city wall in 1075 in order to end a siege of the city by an Italo-Norman army.

 The Cathedral of St. James in Šibenik holds a relic which is claimed to be the incorrupt leg of the saint.
 It was brought over in 1484 from Constantinople through Corfu and originally intended to be transferred to Korčula.
 The feast day of Saint Christopher is celebrated on 27 July in Šibenik.

-Greek Orthodox churches in Grevena, Filothei, and Siatista hold other relics of the saint.
+Greek Orthodox churches in Grevena, Filothei, and Siatista claim to hold relics of the saint.